brettkromkamp/contextualise/README.rst

 * Extensive support for notes including the ability to attach a note to an existing topic and convert a note into a topic
 * `Markdown`_-based text editor for topic text and notes
 * The ability to attach files (including images, PDFs, and so forth) to topics
-* The ability to attach (glTF-based) 3D models to topics with an accompanying interactive 3D model viewer
+* The ability to attach (`glTF`_-based) 3D models to topics with an accompanying interactive 3D model viewer
-* Powerful (semantic) and self-referential associations with the ability to create typed associations with role-based members
+* Powerful (semantic) associations with the ability to create typed associations with role-based members
 * Flexible filtering of topic occurrences and associations by scope (that is, context)
 * Interactive visual network graph of related topics (allowing navigation between topics)
 * Auto-complete on all form fields that expect a topic reference